Women's suffrage in the United States: Notable legislation

 Immediately following the ratification of the Nineteenth Amendment, many legislators feared a powerful women's bloc would emerge as a result of female enfranchisement.
 The Sheppard-Towner Act of 1921, which expanded maternity care during the 1920s, was one of the first laws passed appealing to the female vote.

 Title IX is a federal civil rights law that was passed in 1972 as part (Title IX) of the Education Amendments of 1972.
 It prohibits sex-based discrimination in any school or other education program that receives federal money.

 Socio-economic effects

 A paper by John R. Lott and Lawrence W. Kenny, published by the Journal of Political Economy, found that women generally voted along more liberal political philosophies than men.
 The paper concluded that women's voting appeared to be more risk-averse than men and favored candidates or policies that supported wealth transfer, social insurance, progressive taxation, and larger government.

 A 2020 study found that "exposure to suffrage during childhood led to large increases in educational attainment for children from disadvantaged backgrounds, especially black people and Southern white people.
 We also find that suffrage led to higher earnings alongside education gains, although not for Southern black people."
 These improvements are largely driven by suffrage-induced growth in education spending.

+Anti-suffragism after the nineteenth amendment

+Modern era

+In the 2020s, many American far-right figures began to call for the repeal of the Nineteenth Amendment, often connected with the Christian nationalist movement.
+This viewpoint came to more attention in August 2025, when U.S. Secretary of Defense Pete Hegseth reposted a video on Twitter featuring Doug Wilson, pastor of Christ Church in Moscow, Idaho, in which video participants discussed repealing the Nineteenth Amendment.
+In response, Hegseth's press secretary clarified that he supports women's suffrage.
+Hegseth's pastor, however, along with other senior figures in the Communion of Reformed Evangelical Churches, advocate repealing the Nineteenth Amendment in favor of "household voting," where households would receive a singular vote and the husband would get the final say in the event of disagreement.

+Other notable political figures connected with this view include Paul Ingrassia, who appeared to endorse this viewpoint in a 2023 podcast interview, Paul Ray Ramsey, Dale Partridge, John Gibbs, and Andrew Tate.
+Anti-abortion advocate Abby Johnson has advocated replacing the current voting system with one of household voting.

+In 2022, American political commentator and a far-right white nationalist, activist, Nick Fuentes told the British journalist Louis Theroux that he believes it would be better if women did not have the right to vote.
+In November 2025, Fuentes said that if he was elected president, he would "just take away the right to vote for tons of people.
+Women for sure."